reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 Use the controller `ShopController` for public/shop routes, and `ShopAdminController` for admin roles.

-Define this route and template in the `ReactionCore.registerPackage` to export this route to ReactionCore.
+In addition to defining the route in the `Router.map`, you should add the route and template in the `ReactionCore.registerPackage` to export this route to ReactionCore and add permissions.

-##Collections
+###Collections
 We use the [AutoForm, collection2, simple-schema](https://github.com/aldeed/meteor-autoform) package for defining forms, collections and schemas.

 You can extend core collections, schemas in your package.
 You can also create your own collections.